The Legacy Tree Project

 With Natural Restorations

 The Legacy Tree Project invites students to grow something that will outlast them and in doing so, discover the power they have to make the world a better place.
 Every year, 5th-6th grade students plant native tree seeds like mesquite and ironwood.
-The students the begin a journey of care, learning, and growth.
+The students then begin a journey of care, learning, and growth.
 The trees are nurtured in schools and classrooms for a full year before being passed to the incomming classes, creating a cycle of stewardship.
-After 16 months of care, each tree is donated to restoration projects and planted in the forest.
+After 16-18 months of care, each tree is donated to restoration projects and planted in the forest.

 Through this hands-on program, kids learn about ecosystems, climate, conservation, and leadership.
 Students also learn that small actions, done together, can lead to something truly powerful.

 Students are not just planting trees they're learning science, responsibility and how to collaborate with one another.
 Students build confidence, develop leadership, and leave a lasting mark on the world around them.
 The trees they are growing help restore damaged or burned areas and prevent erosion.
 These trees also provide habitat and support pollinators and wildlife in Arizona’s natural spaces.
-The project connects classrooms to real-world action.
+The project connects classrooms to real world action.
 Families, local organizations and schools work together to support a common cause, rehabilitating the places we all love.

 Become A Sponsor